Skip to main content

 Consolidate your super

-An easy way to keep more money in your super is to have one super account.
-Having more than one account may mean paying multiple fees and insurance premiums.
+Having more than one account may mean you’re paying multiple fees and insurance premiums.
 With one account, you’ll save money in fees and grow your super faster.

 Benefits